scipy/scipy/doc/source/tutorial/ndimage.rst

 :func:`generic_laplace` by providing appropriate functions for the second derivative function:

-    The function :func:`laplace` calculates the Laplace using discrete differentiation for the second derivative (i.e. convolution with {[1, -2, 1]}).
+    The function :obj:`laplace` calculates the Laplace using discrete differentiation for the second derivative (i.e. convolution with {[1, -2, 1]}).

-    The function :func:`gaussian_laplace` calculates the Laplace using :func:`gaussian_filter` to calculate the second derivatives.
+    The function :obj:`gaussian_laplace` calculates the Laplace using :func:`gaussian_filter` to calculate the second derivatives.
 The standard-deviations of the Gaussian filter along each axis are passed through the parameter *sigma* as a sequence or numbers.
 If